AAM77/Flatiron_Code_Challenger_Group/README.md

 ## How to Use

+1. Make the updates to a new branch.
+Include the date in its title.

+2. Copy and paste the mon_date_year folder.

+3. Edit its name and the folders/files it contains to reflect the challenges presented during that meeting.

+4. Add .
+5. commit -m "<a message with any notes you wish to make"
+6. git push origin [branch_name]

-Please see the following link for a detailed explanation for mac/windows/linux:
+Please see the following link for a detailed explanation for how to collaborate using mac/windows/linux:

 https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/